-During late June and July, above-normal temperatures prevailed across the lowlands of Afghanistan with cooler-than-normal temperatures in northeast Afghanistan.
+During late June and continuing through July and into early August, above-normal temperatures prevailed across the lowlands of Afghanistan with cooler-than-normal temperatures in northeast Afghanistan.
+The cooler than normal temperatures have preserved a deeper snow pack than is usual.

 During the next week, seasonal dry weather should be accompanied by above-normal temperatures in the lowlands (Figure 2).
-Maximum temperatures should exceed 45 °C across southwest Afghanistan (Figure 3).
+Maximum temperatures should exceed 45 °C across southwestern Afghanistan (Figure 3).